Where does coffee come from?

 Where did coffee originate?

-Ethiopia is regarded as the mothership of coffee, where a goat herder noticed his herd eating coffee cherries and after seeing them become super productive, finish all of their to-do lists and smash out a spin class he decided that he needed a bit of that go juice for himself.
+After seeing his goats become super productive, finish their to-do lists and smash out a spin class, Kaldi decided he needed a bit of that go-juice.

-All jokes aside, the goat herder, Kaldi, found his goats couldn’t sleep after eating cherries from the coffee tree and so he set about making a drink with an abbot from the local monastery that helped keep them alert.
+All jokes aside, Kaldi found his goats couldn't sleep after eating cherries from the coffee tree.
+So, he set about making a drink with an abbot from the local monastery that helped keep them alert.

 What is the coffee bean belt?

-The coffee producing countries within the bean belt all have their own unique characteristics that provide the correct growing conditions for coffee.
+Coffee-producing countries within the bean belt all have unique characteristics that provide the right growing conditions for coffee.

-At lower altitudes, robusta coffee can be grown, which is a coffee varietal of lesser quality, not used in speciality coffee.
+At lower altitudes, robusta coffee can be grown, a coffee varietal of lesser quality, not used in speciality coffee.

 Robusta beans have a higher caffeine content than arabica coffee beans, but the coffee produced during the roasting process isn’t as enjoyable to drink.

-Arabica coffee beans, typically grown at higher altitudes of around 550 - 2000 MASL (metres above sea level), have all the flavour characteristics and excitement that speciality coffee roasters look for when sourcing green coffee beans.
+Arabica coffee beans, typically grown at higher altitudes of around 550 - 2,000 MASL, have all the flavour characteristics and excitement that speciality coffee roasters look for when sourcing green coffee beans.

-The arabica coffee cherry is what gets us out of bed in the morning, both literally in our cup of coffee and figuratively because we are slightly obsessed coffee geeks.
+The arabica coffee cherry gets us out of bed in the morning, both literally in our cup of coffee and figuratively because we are slightly obsessed with coffee geeks.

 Major coffee producing countries:

-The top ten coffee producing countries all lie within the bean belt, due to each country having the perfect coffee growing conditions.
-The top 3 countries for coffee production are:
+The top ten coffee producing countries all lie within the coffee bean belt, due to each country having the perfect coffee growing conditions.
+As of 2022, the top three countries for coffee production are:

 - Brazil